-Most masters courses are taught in modules, and last one year full-time.
-Some last two years.
+Most masters courses are taught in modules, and last one year full-time, at least in the UK; in many European and North American universities a masters course may take two years to complete, or occasionally even longer.
 Flexible part-time options are available at some institutions.
-A masters course can allow you to extend your knowledge of specific area of interest, or to explore new topics unrelated to your first degree.
+A masters course can allow you to extend your knowledge of a specific area of interest, or to explore new topics unrelated to your first degree.

 The masters degrees you will most commonly come across are:

 MA – generally arts, social sciences or business

 MSt - generally arts, social sciences or business, common at Oxford

 MSc – science and technology disciplines (MS in the USA)

 MRes – research techniques, often as a precursor to a PhD/DPhil programme

 MBA – management and business, usually after a few years of business experience

 MPhil – includes a substantial piece of individual research